MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

    ```
    sc delete RServe<version>
    ```
-   where <version> is the package version number such as, RServe8.0.5.
+   where &gt;version&lt; is the package version number such as, RServe8.0.5.

 1. If the installer is still open, click ‘Try Again’ in installer.
 If the installer was canceled, try to install again.

 1. If the error persists, reboot the Windows machine on which you are installing and launch the installer again.

 <br>
-####Other errors during installation
+####Other Errors During Installation

 If you should encounter any other errors while running the DeployR Windows installer, we recommend that you:
 + Contact Microsoft support (DeployR Enterprise users only)